medevice-users/advocacy/amanda.markdown

 > I received your email addresses from Hugo Campos, to whom I reached out
 > with questions about access to my ICD interrogation information.
 >
-> I received my Medtronic ICD in November 2010 for primary prevention of SC= A
+> I received my Medtronic ICD in November 2010 for primary prevention of SCA
 > due to Congenital Long-QT Syndrome.
-About 4 months after my ICD was place= d,
+About 4 months after my ICD was placed,
 > my insurance expired and I was unable to find coverage due to my
 > pre-existing condition.
 As a result, I did not go to my clinic, did not
 > have an in-office interrogation, and did not see my EP for more than a
 > year.
 However, I continued to keep my CareLink monitor connected, and
 > assumed that my device was still monitored, performing its checks, and
 > sending the information to Medtronic.
-I expected that I would be notifie= d
+I expected that I would be notified
 > if there was a problem with my device.
 >
 > On August 1, 2012, in an attempt to receive copies of my interrogation